-The VMC science survey team includes 20 members (see Table) who will be among the first scientists to exploit the survey data.
+The VMC survey team includes 20 members (see Table) who will be among the first scientists to exploit the survey data.
 Our expertise covers a broad range of astrophysical topics from stellar astronomy to galactic dynamics and each member has a well-established position in his/her field of research.
-The team will be in place until about a year after the completion of the survey and it is likely to expand seeking postdocs and/or students to work in association with the VMC survey as follows.
+The team will be in place until about a year after the completion of the survey and it has already expanded seeking postdocs and/or students to work in association with the VMC survey as follows.